Jishi Gorge outburst flood: In mythology

+The flood is suggested to possibly be the disaster that gave rise to the Gun-Yu flood myth, which preceded the establishment of the Xia dynasty.
+This theory is considered controversial.

 The historical chronicles the Book of Documents and the Records of the Grand Historian describe a great and devastating flood of the Yellow River, which was tamed by Yu the Great.
 After Yu solved the problem of the flood, the Xia Dynasty was established, which is China's first dynasty.
 The flood of the Jishi Gorge has great similarities to the great flood described in the chronicles.

-In both the Book of Documents and Records of the Grand Historian, it is described that the place where Yu began to fight the river was "Jishi" (積石 / 积石) (literally translated 'amassed stones') which is the same spelling as today's name on the Jishi Gorge.
+In both the Book of Documents and Records of the Grand Historian, it is described that the place where Yu began to fight the river was "Jishi" (積石 / 积石) (literally translated 'amassed stones') which is the same name as the modern gorge.

 Controversy

-The outburst flood theory was put forward in 2016, referencing the Lajia architctural site.
-However, other scholars found error with their conclusions, pointing out that the Lajia disaster took place over a hundred years after the 1920 earthquake, and that the lake that is supposed to have burst to produce this flood ceased to exist nearly 2000 years prior.
+The outburst flood theory was put forward in 2016, referencing the Lajia architectural site.
+However, other scholars found error with their conclusions, pointing out that the Lajia disaster took place over a hundred years after the 1920 BC earthquake, and that the lake that is supposed to have burst to produce this flood ceased to exist nearly 2000 years prior.

 More recent research on the Lajia disaster suggest that localized flash flooding and severe mudflows could have been the cause of the disaster, rather than an outburst flood.